philippinespire/pire_ssl_data_processing/README.md

 ### Pre-Process

+Clone this repo to your working dir
+*(already done above)*

+0. Set up directories and data

-0. Make a copy of your raw files in the longterm carpenter RC dir
+Make a copy of your raw files in the longterm carpenter RC dir
 ```sh
 cd /RC/group/rc_carpenterlab_ngs/shotgun_PIRE/pire_ssl_data_processing/
 mkdir <species_name>